sergey-nechaev/devdocs/payments-integrations/vault/payment-token.md

 ---
 group: payments-integrations
-subgroup: C_vault
 title: Payment Token
-menu_title: Payment Token
-menu_order: 10
 functional_areas:
   - Integration
 ---

 Magento does not store any private credit card details.
 It only stores the data received from the payment provider: payment processor token and credit card details without sensitive data.

 This information is stored in Payment Token.